 Days payable outstanding helps us to understand the effectiveness of a company in managing its working capital.

 When analyzing a company's efficiency in its operation, it is important to consider its working capital.
 Having a high DPO essentially means that the company can pay its bills and obligations to its supplier slower, hence retaining the company's cash for other usages.
 It can improve the company's working capital position.

 Although working capital is usually a small amount compared to the company's total assets, improving the working capital of a company can have a significant impact.
 For instance, having a high DPO will allow the company to retain the cash and invest it in some short-term investments to improve its free cash flow.

-Days payable outstanding allows us to understand when to expect your return as a supplier
+Days payable outstanding allow us to understand when to expect your return as a supplier.

 The cash conversion cycle is a useful metric when evaluating how fast a company turns its sales into cash.
 The CCC is calculated using 3 components, namely days sales outstanding, days inventory outstanding, and days payable outstanding.
 So, to calculate the CCC, you first need to understand the DPO formula.